Chart Color Schemes

 Educational attainment in Horsham Surrounds aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 18.7%, significantly lower than Victoria's average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.3%, followed by graduate diplomas (3.7%) and postgraduate qualifications (2.7%).
-Vocational credentials are prominent, with 40.5% of residents aged 15+ holding such qualifications - advanced diplomas (12.0%) and certificates (28.5%).
+Vocational credentials are held by 40.5% of residents aged 15 and above, with advanced diplomas at 12.0% and certificates at 28.5%.
+Educational participation is high, with 27.3% of residents currently enrolled in formal education, including 10.3% in primary, 9.3% in secondary, and 2.6% in tertiary education.

 Frequently Asked Questions - Education